Petroleum Survey finds U-166

 Gulf of Mexico oil tanker losses led to a petroleum industry achievement: construction of the “Big Inch” and “Little Big Inch” pipelines that connected Texas oilfields to eastern refineries.

-Editor’s Note — On October 1, 2011, the Bureau of Ocean Energy Management, Regulation and Enforcement, formerly the Minerals Management Service, was replaced by the Bureau of Ocean Energy Management and the Bureau of Safety and Environmental Enforcement.
+Editor’s Note – Since 2011, the Minerals Management Service has become the Bureau of Ocean Energy Management and the Bureau of Safety and Environmental Enforcement.

 Donate to this historical society.